prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 end
 ```

+### Include with Carthage

+If you are not familiar with the Carthage package builder, please refere to the project [github page](https://github.com/Carthage/Carthage) for more details.

 ### Build framework from source

 Build Prebid Mobile from source code.
 After [cloning the repo](https://github.com/prebid/prebid-mobile-ios), use Terminal or another command line tool, change to the root directory and run: